geoios/DRD-Algorithm/GaussElimination/README.md

-# Gauss elimination: is an efficient alogrithm solving both the sum of weighted squared residuals and the parameters
+# Gauss elimination: is an efficient alogrithm solving both the weighted sum of squared residuals (WSSR) and the parameters

 ## Normal equation and Gauss elimination
 For the linear observation model L = Ax + e, the least-squares (LS) solution can be sloved by the following normal equation